The notational system of mensural music

 The basic idea of mensural music is that rhythm can be represented by the shape of the notes.
 Mensural notation establishes a new notational system that enables the encoding of exact rhythmic values in the figures of the notes.

-The relation between longa, brevis and semibrevis is always ternary:
+The relation between longa, brevis and semi-brevis is always ternary (perfect):

-In mensural notation the plica (Step 3.2) is also still in use.
-In fact it is responsible for a systematic differentiation.
-In musical manuscripts from the 13th century you find a sign for the longa with plica and a sign for the brevis with plica.
-The difference is marked by the length of the plica stroke:
+The strokes called plica are still in use in mensural notation.
+They are applied to longae and breves, establishing a visual differentiation in a systematic way: in musical manuscripts from the 13th century you find a sign for the longa with plica and a sign for the brevis with plica.
+The difference is marked by the length and the position of the stroke:

 Franco de Colonia.
 Ars cantus mensurabilis.
 G. Reaney/A. Gilles: CSM 18, Rome 1974.